plone/training/docs/voltoaddons/01-addon-basics.md

 Note: the namespace `@plone-collective` (or any other) is not required and is optional.
 We're using namespaces to group add-ons under a common "group".
-Unfortunately the NPM `@collective` scope is not available to the Plone community.
+Unfortunately, the NPM `@collective` scope is not available to the Plone community.

 Use `@plone-collective/volto-datatable-tutorial` as the package name.
-After the scaffolding of the addon completes, you can check the created files in `src/addons/volto-datatable-tutorial`.
+After the scaffolding of the add-on completes, you can check the created files in `src/addons/volto-datatable-tutorial`.

 Back to the project, you can edit `jsconfig.json` and add your add-on: